Meet Nathaniel: a true gift of God

 When Heidi Shenoda was just 6 weeks pregnant, she started to experience heavy vaginal bleeding.
 It marked the start of a tumultuous journey with a miraculous ending; a beautiful baby boy named Nathaniel, who truly lives up to his name’s meaning – ‘gift of God’.

-Given her history of complicated pregnancies and placental insufficiencies, Heidi first saw Dr Indika Alahakoon when she began experiencing heavy bleeding at 6 weeks gestation, and these visits continued nearly weekly.
+Given her history of complicated pregnancies and placental insufficiencies, Heidi first saw A/Prof Indika Alahakoon when she began experiencing heavy bleeding at 6 weeks gestation, and these visits continued nearly weekly.

 Then, at just 16 weeks gestation, Heidi has admitted to Norwest Private Hospital with heavy bleeding again.
 Testing revealed her placenta had complicated features already, and the survival of the pregnancy was uncertain.